Add Blocks

 Each block is framework-aware, TypeScript-first, and follows your project's existing configuration defined in blockend.json.

-npx blockend add <block>For example:
+npx blockend-cli add <block>For example:

-npx blockend addHow It Works
+npx blockend-cli addHow It Works

 When you run the command, Blockend performs several steps automatically.